 The Top 9 Qualities of a Nurse Leader

-There are several essential qualities of a nurse leader that help build a foundation for a successful career in leading nursing teams.
-One of the best ways to cultivate these qualities is by pursuing an advanced nursing degree, such as a Doctor of Nursing Practice (DNP).
+There are several qualities a nurse leader can cultivate to help with managing nursing teams.
+One of the best ways to bolster these qualities is by pursuing an advanced nursing degree, such as a Doctor of Nursing Practice (DNP).

 What Is Nurse Leadership?

-Leadership in nursing is primarily about creating motivated, coherent and strategic teams of nursing professionals, equipped to provide the highest standards of patient safety, comfort and care.
+Leadership in nursing is primarily about creating motivated, coherent and strategic teams of nursing professionals who are equipped to provide the highest standards of patient safety, comfort and care.
 Nurse leaders are passionate about hands-on care and professional development opportunities for the individuals on their teams.
-Additionally, effective nurse leaders are driven by a passion for the nursing profession itself, desiring not just to see their team excel but to advance the field of nursing more broadly.
+Additionally, effective nurse leaders are driven by a passion for the profession itself, desiring to see their teams excel and advance the field more broadly.

 What Are the Qualities of a Good Nurse Leader?